 Tracking and keeping updated with what your staff is the topmost priority.
-And many-a-time, you also have to keep records of maintenance activities such as washroom cleaning, machine inspection and servicing, vehicle inspection and servicing and patient check.
+And many-a-time, you also have to keep records of maintenance activities such as washroom cleaning, machine inspection and servicing, vehicle inspection and servicing, and patient check.

 This could be for various reasons such as attendance tracking, efficiency check, or to identify challenges.
-And for this, you generally create paper forms which have to be filled by the respective maintenance staff at regular intervals.
+And for this, you generally create paper forms that have to be filled by the respective maintenance staff at regular intervals.

 Plus, you would obviously need the sheets in bulk.
 This means a lot of printing costs.

 Another challenge is to actually collect and store the sheets after a particular time period (a week, a month, and so on).
-This requires a lot of space and sometimes become cumbersome to handle.
+This requires a lot of space and sometimes becomes cumbersome to handle.

 The best part is that there is a solution— QR Code technology.
 QR Codes are advanced barcodes that can easily be scanned via a smartphone.

 And there is no need to be dependent on paper forms anymore.
 Create Google Forms instead and then further create Google Forms QR Codes to manage tasks easily.